f_arrange() can now sort data frames in-place via the .in_place argument.

 R 4.0.0 now required.

-returning results in the incorrect order.New function list_tidy
+f_summarise returning results in the incorrect order.New function list_tidy as an alternative to list that evaluates

 arguments dynamically with a focus on setting precedence for objects created